jlan84/sql-assignment/miniquiz.md

 ## 3. Joins

-What is the resulting table of a full outer join (on employee_id) of the following two tables:
+What is the resulting table of a full outer join (on department_id) of the following two tables:

 | employee_id | department_id | name | salary |
 |:--:|:--:|:--:|:--:|